-Ref Objective Exec Lead Link to Risk Register Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating The training and support environment for students and clinical academics will be in place.
-ULHT Library and training facilities improvements are now complete.
-Lack of a model for research training and support for new clinical academics as they start to be employed No current agreement between ULHT/UoL in relation to clinical academic accommodation and resources model resource provision.
-Exploratory work underway to understand package of support e.g. via clinical rails unit, UoL Clinical academic financial model once complete GMC training survey Stock check against checklist Internal Audit - Education Funding Clinical Academic financial model not yet agreed A new R&I group has been set up being led by Director of R&I/Deputy Medical Director, this will provide more oversight and rigor in developing an R&I agenda with representation from key stakeholders and clear milestones for delivery 4b Becoming a university hospitals teaching trust Director of Improvement and Integration Failure to develop research and innovation programme Failure to develop relationship with university of Lincoln and University of Nottingham Failure to meet the current UHA requirements to become member of university hospital association meet UHA requirements been prepared but this has not been signed off as ideally it will need be combined with the final clinical academic model into a shared contract.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) (Control Gans How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating place.
+ULHT Library and training facilities improvements are now Lack of a model for research training and support for new clinical academics as they start to be employed No current agreement between ULHT/UoL in relation to clinical academic accommodation and resources model will include facilities and resource provision.
+Exploratory work underway to understand package of support e.g. via clinical rails unit, UoL Clinical academic financial model once complete GMC training survey Stock check against checklist Internal Audit - Education Funding Clinical Academic financial model not yet agreed A new R&I group has been set up being led by Director of R&I/Deputy Medical Director, this will provide more oversight and rigor in developing an R&I agenda with representation from key stakeholders and clear milestones for delivery Becoming a university hospitals teaching trust Director of Improvement and Integration Failure to develop research and innovation programme Failure to develop relationship with university of Lincoln and University of Nottingham Failure to meet the current UHA requirements to become member of university hospital association CQC Caring CQC Responsive CQC Well Led strategy with the UoL by September 2023, which identified shared research focus areas which is needed to meet UHA requirements A draft ULHT/UOL MOU has been prepared but this has not been signed off as ideally it will need be combined with the final clinical academic model into a shared contract.
 Draft priorities based on initial dialogue with vice dean of the medical school has been created, further work to develop UOL strategy is being undertaken.
+University of Lincoln, monthly meetings.
+Through these meetings have completed first draft of the Joint Strategy.
 There is an existing ULHT R&I Strategy in place and a new version will be developed for 24/25 as the current one is it its final year.
-The LincoInshire ICS have commenced work on a system wide R&I strategy - UHLT Director of R&I is engaged with this process.
+The Lincolnshire ICS have commenced work on a system wide R&I strategy - UHLT Director of R&I is engaged with this process.
 Clinical Academic Model is required to support shared Strategy development UoL have refreshed their Research Strategy and as at end Oct 2022 ULHT are awaiting a copy of this to then align to joint strategy between the two organisations.
-Monthly meetings with ULHT and Uni of Lincoln and through ULHT Steering Group Shared Strategy is a requirement for UHA application and not Teaching Hospital Status People and Organisational Development Committee Red Clear understanding of UHA requirement for University Status which requires 6% of medical workforce WTE to be clinical academics which is being used to build the ULHT/UOL model Develop a portfolio of evidence to apply for Teaching Hospital status as an interim approach towards full University Teaching Hospital status at a later stage that describes a timeline to achieve the required 6% of medical workforce for UHA status Portfolio of evidence is being captured for Teaching Hospital status application and is available on the shared drive Identified leads to liaise with UHA CEO (Medical Director, academic models.
-Working Group meetings have been re- established and include medical, nursing, AHP Meetings in diary to discuss updated financial model and MOU once approved by ELT and PODC
+Monthly meetings with ULHT and Uni of Lincoln and through ULHT Steering Group Shared Strategy is a requirement for UHA application and not Teaching Hospital Status People and Organisational Development Committee Red Clear understanding of UHA requirement for University Status which requires 6% of medical workforce WTE to be clinical academics which is being used to build the ULHT/UOL model Develop a portfolio of evidence to apply for Teaching Hospital status as an interim approach towards full University Teaching Hospital status at a later stage place academics is in development that describes a timeline to achieve the required 6% of medical workforce for UHA status Portfolio of evidence is being captured for Teaching Hospital status application and is available on the shared drive Identified leads to liaise with UHA CEO (Medical Director, Working Group meetings have been re- established and include medical, nursing, AHP Meetings in diary to discuss updated financial model and MOU once approved by ELT and PODC